Sprayer

 There are three main spraying technologies used in viticulture:

-• the projected jet (mainly used for weed control),
+• spray projection (mainly used for weed control)

-The different types of sprayer have a number of features in common.
+The different types of sprayer have many features in common.

-In chronological order of progression of the liquid in the sprayer, we find :
+In chronological order of progress of the liquid in the sprayer, we find :

 1. The tank